bartcui/Game-Engine-Rust/README.md

 ### Educational Value for Rust Learners

 If released as open source, this project provides strong educational value for those interested in systems programming, ECS-based design, and deterministic simulation.
-The engine serves as an detailed example of:
+The engine serves as a detailed example of:

-- Rust patterns for large projects such ownership, borrowing, resource management.
+- Rust patterns for large projects such as ownership, borrowing, and resource management.
 - Use of Bevy’s ECS and scheduling model in a controlled context.
 - Designing deterministic systems by enforcing explicit execution order and avoiding hidden side effects
 - Building extensible systems using traits, plugins, and modular components